yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Generators.md

-# Writing Custom Yeoman Generators
+# Writing Custom Yeoman App Generators

 *Correct as of yo 1.0 beta 4*